cozy/cozy-doctypes/docs/io.cozy.files_metadata.md

   - `x`: {float}: x coordinate in the photo where the person is
   - `y`: {float}: y coordinate in the photo where the person is

+## Cozy Note files

+For a Cozy Note, here is the list:

+- `content`: {object} - The Note's content.
+See https://prosemirror.net/docs/ref/#model for more informations
+- `schema`: {object} - The Note's schema.
+See https://prosemirror.net/docs/guide/#schema for more informations
+- `title`: {string} - The Note's title
+- `version`: {int} - The Note's version

 ## Document qualification

 It is possible to add semantics to documents in order to qualify them.